ToolJet/ToolJet/docs/docs/widgets/pagination.md

 ---
 # Pagination

-Pagination enables the user to select a specific page from a range of pages.
+**Pagination** enables the user to select a specific page from a range of pages.
 It is used to separate the content into discrete pages.

 :::tip
-You can club pagination widget with the List View widget.
+You can club the Pagination widget with the List View widget.
 :::

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>